SUSE-Enceladus/mash/README.md

 Credentials for the EC2 API are a set of an access_key_id and secret_access_key.
 These can be for a root account or an IAM account although it's recommended to use an IAM account.
-This adds security and disposability to the credentials which will be stored in the Mash server.
-Accounts for the EC2 should normally have the partition set to "aws".
+This adds security and disposability to the credentials which will be stored on the Mash server.
+Accounts for EC2 should normally have the partition set to "aws".
 A partition is a distinct reference implementation of the AWS platform.
 The three partitions are; China, US Gov and AWS (default).